Boubacar Mansaly: Career

-Mansaly was born on 4 February 1988 in Guédiawaye, Senegal, starting to play junior level football in 2005 at ASC Yeggo.
-In January 2006 he went to French side, Saint-Étienne where he would spend five seasons, playing mostly for the satellite team in the lower leagues.
-Mansaly made his debut for the first team in a Ligue 1 match on 15 August 2009 when coach Alain Perrin used him all the minutes in a 3–1 away loss against Toulouse.
-His second and last appearance for Saint-Étienne was in a 3–1 loss to Lens from the 2009–10 Coupe de France quarter-finals.
+Mansaly was born on 4 February 1988 in Guédiawaye, Senegal and began playing junior-level football in 2005 at ASC Yeggo.
+In January 2006, he went for a five-season spell to French side Saint-Étienne, but played mostly for the satellite team in the lower leagues.
+Mansaly made his debut for the first team on 15 August 2009 in Ligue 1, as coach Alain Perrin used him the entire match in a 3–1 away loss against Toulouse.
+His second and final appearance for Saint-Étienne was in a 3–1 loss to Lens in the 2009–10 Coupe de France quarter-finals.
 Afterwards he went to play for the 2011–12 season at fourth league side, JA Drancy.

-In the summer of 2012, Mansaly went to play in Romania for Dinamo București where he was wanted by coach Dario Bonetti, the team needing a replacement for Djakaridja Koné.
-In his first game he was used the whole match by Bonetti, playing in the central midfield along compatriot Issa Ba in the victory from the penalty shoot-out against CFR Cluj from the 2012 Supercupa României, having an appreciated evolution.
-He also started playing in European competitions, appearing in both legs of the 4–1 aggregate loss to Metalist Kharkiv from the 2012–13 Europa League play-off round.
-On 23 August 2013, he scored his first goal for Dinamo in a 6–0 victory against Universitatea Cluj, then on 13 December he scored another goal and provided an assist for Dorin Rotariu in a 4–0 win over ACS Poli Timișoara.
-On 21 November 2014 he scored his last goal for The Red Dogs in a 2–1 win against Gaz Metan Mediaș.
+In the summer of 2012, Mansaly joined Romanian club Dinamo București, where coach Dario Bonetti wanted him as Djakaridja Koné's replacement.
+In his debut, he played the entire match under Bonetti, forming a central midfield partnership with compatriot Issa Ba during the penalty shoot-out victory against CFR Cluj in the 2012 Supercupa României, and his performance was highly regarded.
+He also started playing in European competitions, appearing in both legs of the 4–1 aggregate loss to Metalist Kharkiv in the 2012–13 Europa League play-off round.
+On 23 August 2013, Mansaly scored his first goal in a 6–0 victory against Universitatea Cluj, and on 13 December he netted another goal and provided an assist for Dorin Rotariu in a 4–0 win over ACS Poli Timișoara.
+Subsequently, on 21 November 2014, he scored his last goal for The Red Dogs in a 2–1 win against Gaz Metan Mediaș.